jxsvoboda/sycek/README.md

  * function definition should not use 'extern'
  * explicitly taking the address of a function is not necessary
  * explicitly dereferencing function pointer is not necessary
+ * conditional with void operands can be rewritten as an if-else statement

 ### Strict truth type